Phosphorite: Production

 Deposits which contain phosphate in quantity and concentration which are economic to mine as ore for their phosphate content are not particularly common.
-The two main sources for phosphate are guano, formed from bird or bat droppings, and rocks containing concentrations of the calcium phosphate mineral, apatite.
+The two primary sources for phosphate are guano, formed from bird or bat droppings, and rocks containing concentrations of the calcium phosphate mineral, apatite.

 As of 2006, the US is the world's leading producer and exporter of phosphate fertilizers, accounting for about 37% of world P2O5 exports.
 As of December 2018, the world's total economic demonstrated resource of rock phosphate is 70 gigatonnes, which occurs principally as sedimentary marine phosphorites.

 As of 2012, China, the United States and Morocco are the world's largest miners of phosphate rock, with a production of 77 megatonnes, 29.4 Mt and 26.8 Mt (including 2.5 Mt in the Sahara of Morocco) respectively in 2012 while global production reached 195 Mt.
 It is thought that in India there are almost 260 million tons of rock phosphate.
 Other countries with significant production include Brazil, Russia, Jordan and Tunisia.
 Historically, large amounts of phosphates were obtained from deposits on small islands such as Christmas Island and Nauru, but these sources are now largely depleted.

 Phosphate ore is mined and beneficiated into rock phosphate.
 Beneficiation of phosphate ore is a process which includes washing, flotation and calcining.
 Froth flotation is used to concentrate the mined ore to rock phosphate.
-The mined ore is crushed and washed, creating a slurry, this ore slurry is then treated with fatty acids to cause calcium phosphate to become hydrophobic.
+The mined ore is crushed and washed, creating a slurry.
+This ore slurry is then treated with fatty acids to cause calcium phosphate to become hydrophobic.

 This rock phosphate is then either solubilized to produce wet-process phosphoric acid, or smelted to produce elemental phosphorus.
-Phosphoric acid is reacted with phosphate rock to produce the fertilizer triple superphosphate or with anhydrous ammonia to produce the ammonium phosphate fertilizers.
+Phosphoric acid is reacted with phosphate rock to make the fertilizer triple superphosphate or with anhydrous ammonia to produce the ammonium phosphate fertilizers.
 Elemental phosphorus is the base for furnace-grade phosphoric acid, phosphorus pentasulfide, phosphorus pentoxide, and phosphorus trichloride.